Best Grills To Have For Summer

 Modern-day, Western-style Kamado grills are based on the traditional Kamado concept.
 Currently, a "Kamado Grill" refers to a somewhat egg-shaped ceramic unit that contains a grill and space to put wood and charcoal underneath the grill area.

-Since the body and lid are made of thick ceramic, they help the interior reach very high temperatures.
+Since the body and lid are made of thick ceramic, they help the grill interior reach very high temperatures.
 It is not uncommon for Kamado grills to reach 600 to 900 degrees Fahrenheit.

 Leave a comment